GurukantPatil01/Omegle-V1-/README.md

 # WebRTC Video Chat Application (Omegle-like)

-A complete WebRTC peer-to-peer video chat application that demonstrates all the core concepts of WebRTC technology.
-This application includes a signaling server, STUN server configuration, and a modern web interface with real-time debugging capabilities.
+A complete WebRTC peer-to-peer video chat application with integrated text messaging that demonstrates all the core concepts of WebRTC technology.
+This application includes a signaling server, STUN server configuration, Socket.IO chat interface, and a modern web interface with real-time debugging capabilities.

 ## 🎯 What is WebRTC?